MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/how-to/deep-linking.md

 A common scenario when building apps is the need to share a "deep link" to a specific screen.
 Deep links are useful when you want to get users straight to a specific screen and data rather than asking them to navigate from the "home" screen of your app.

-To deep link into a Power Apps app, you'll use this URL format: `https://web.powerapps.com/apps/{AppID}?query`.
+To deep link into a Power Apps app, you'll use this URL syntax: `https://web.powerapps.com/apps/{AppID}?query`.

+In this syntax:
-- To find the **AppID**, go to [Power Apps](https://make.powerapps.com) > **Apps** > Select your app > **Details**.
+- **AppID**&mdash;ID of the app.
+Go to [Power Apps](https://make.powerapps.com) > **Apps** > Select your app > **Details**.
-- The query text allows you to supply the data to deep link to.
+- Query&mdash;The query text allows you to supply the data to deep link to.
 You'll need to make some code changes to your canvas app to use the provided parameters to open the app using the query URL.

 In this article, you'll learn about how to: